 The evidence review report should, where available, include data on the number of mini publics which have been conducted by public sector bodies in the UK.
 These can be citizens’ assemblies and other types held outside the town planning sector, though examples from local planning authorities would be of high relevance.

-2.4.2 Work package two - Practice guidance
+2.4.2 Work package two - Guidance for LPA planners

 We encourage bidders to consider alternative, engaging ways of presenting the guidance, such as a ‘choose your own adventure’ format.